-Scientists involved in theratyping are testing approved modulators on CF cells grown in the laboratory situation looking for biomarkers that indicate the drug is working, and thus predict if the new generation combination drug will work in individuals that have those mutations.
+Scientists involved in theratyping are testing approved modulators on CF cells grown in the laboratory situation and looking for biomarkers that indicate the drug is working, so they can predict if the new generation combination drug will work in people who have those mutations.
 This approach enables drug approval to occur more quickly than in the conventional clinical trial approach.
-Work continues on new modulators, RNA therapy and gene editing in the hope that an effective treatment will be found for all with CF. Individuals with CF still experience a reduced quality of life.
+Work continues on new modulators, RNA therapy and gene editing in the hope that an effective treatment will be found for all with CF. People with CF still experience a reduced quality of life.
 Preventing or slowing lung damage and repairing the CF lung are the main goals of research.

-It is hoped that 90% of mutations will be able to be treated with a specific combination of modulators by 2020 (Clancy et al, 2019).
+It is hoped that 90% of mutations will be able to be treated with a specific combination of modulators by 2020 (Clancy et al., 2019).

-CF Centres in Western Australia
+CF Clinics in Australia